 The tingling peppery flavor that lingers on your tongue after a sip is what really puts it into the energy tea category.

-Making it can be as simple as dropping a couple teaspoons of peppercorns into your hot water.
-I like to use an infuser for this tea to keep the peppercorns to gether but you can let them float loosly if you choose.
+Making it can be as simple as dropping a couple of teaspoons of peppercorns into your hot water.
+I like to use an infuser for this tea to keep the peppercorns together but you can let them float loosely if you choose.

 It can be quite difficult to find a packaged version of black peppercorn tea, but I always prefer a fresh cup anyway.